Hello! Today, I’ll explain the steps you need to take in your Google Analytics 4 (GA4) account to prepare for attribution in Windsor AI.

 Preparing for attribution involves two steps:

-Before you get started, make sure you have set up GA4 with a data stream and have GTM installed.
-Also, make sure you’re using the standard connector between GA4 and GTM.
+We will cover all these steps now, but before you get started, make sure you have set up GA4 with a data stream and have GTM installed.
+Also, make sure you’re using the standard connector between GA4 and GTM in Google Analytics 4: Configuration tag type, if you don’t we create this tag at step 2.

 Requirements